M4NU29/clients-api/README.md

 | `phone`        | `string` | The client's phone number             |
 | `country`      | `string` | The client's country (ISO 3166 alpha-2 code) |
 | `demonym`      | `string` | The client's demonym                  |

+**Demonym**

+This application uses the [REST Countries API](https://restcountries.com/) to fetch the demonym associated with the country code of each client.
+The country code is validated using the `iso-3166` library and then used to fetch the corresponding demonym from the endpoint `https://restcountries.com/v3.1/alpha/${country}?fields=demonyms`.
+This process happens automatically when creating or updating a client.

 ### Validation